Unifi Network - Setup VLANs including IoT and access to Pi-hole

 - Click

-Now all VLANs/networks are seperated from each other.
+Now all vlans/networks are seperated from each other.

 The rules below will make it possible that:

-- All VLANs has access to Pi-hole DNS
+- All vlans has access to Pi-hole DNS

 - LAN has access to all other networks